 to represent eliminating method invocation information.
 We can know they were eliminated (good) but we can't know what method frames were eliminated (bad).

 Matz wanted to introduce it.
 However it has several problems.
 Should we turn on this optimization by default?

 Sorry for long (and poor English) article.
 Comments and proposals are welcome (with short English, long Ruby codes ;p).

-#3 Updated by Koichi Sasada almost 2 years ago
+#3 Updated by Koichi Sasada over 2 years ago